NotThisHuB/WeatherMap/README.md

 # WeatherMap
 An interactive weather map of Poland which uses OpenWeather API to display accurate data.

-Previev on available on GitHub Pages: https://notthishub.github.io
+Preview on available on GitHub Pages: https://notthishub.github.io

 Made by: